Search: 22 results

 I say to you, O daughters of Jerusalem, if you see my loved one, what will you say to him?
 That I am overcome with love.

-Whither is thy beloved gone, Thou fairest among women?
-Whither is thy beloved turned aside?
-And we will seek him with thee.
+DAUGHTERS OF JERUSALEMWhither hath thy beloved, gone, thou most beautiful among women? whither hath thy beloved turned him aside?
+That we may seek him with thee.

 Let your eyes be turned away from me; see, they have overcome me; your hair is as a flock of goats which take their rest on the side of Gilead.